-Organize your closets to keep dust to a minimum.iStockphoto/Thinkstock
+Organize your closets to keep dust to a minimum

-Closets are a dust haven, full of tiny fibers from clothes, towels and bedding.
+Dity Kvitiv/Shutterstock Closets are a dust haven, full of tiny fibers from clothes, towels, and bedding.
 And every time you open the door, you whip up an invisible dust storm.
 You can’t prevent clothes from shedding fibers, but you can make closets easier to keep clean, which will vastly cut down on dust.
+How to get rid of dust in your closet?
 Box or bag items on shelves.
 Clear plastic containers are best—they lock fibers in and dust out and let you see what’s inside.
 When you dust, they’re easy to pull off the shelves and wipe clean.
-As for coats you wear only in winter?
-They shed fibers year-round; slip garment bags or large garbage bags over them to help contain fibers and keep the clothes themselves from becoming coated with dust.
-Finally, keep closet floors clear.
+Keep coats in garment bags.
+And finally, keep closet floors clear.
 If the floor is cluttered, chances are you’ll just bypass it while vacuuming, and dust bunnies will start to collect.
-But a wide-open floor adds only a few seconds to the vacuuming chore.
-And a wire shelf lets you clear all those shoes off the floor without losing storage space.
+Here is how your house might be making you sick.

 Rawpixel.com/Shutterstock Your cozy bed is a major dust distributor, and that dust can multiply like bunnies if you don’t keep on it.
 One solution?
 Your bedding collects skin flakes, sheds its own fibers, and sends out a puff of dust every time you roll over.
 To minimize the fallout, wash sheets and pillowcases weekly.
 Items that aren’t machine washable don’t need weekly trips to the dry cleaners—just take blankets and bedspreads outside and shake them.
 You can smack some of the dust out of pillows, but for a thorough cleaning, wash or dry-clean them.